nirarazi/easy-mcp/README.md

 ### Limitations

-- **Transport**: Currently only stdio transport is supported.
-WebSocket and HTTP transports are not available.
+- **Transport**: stdio transport is fully supported.
+HTTP transport is available via Express adapter.
+WebSocket transport is not available.
 - **Protocol Version**: Only protocol version 2025-11-25 is supported.
 Older or newer versions will be rejected.
 - **Resources Subscribe/Unsubscribe**: Basic resource subscription is not yet implemented (resources/list and resources/read are supported)